Generation of Polarized Overdense Pair-photon Fireball via Laser-Driven Nonlinear-linear QED Cascade

 However, self-sustained nonlinear QED avalanches generally require laser intensities approaching or exceeding \(10^{24}\,\mathrm{W/cm^2}\), which remain beyond current optical-laser capabilities \cite{yoon2021Realization,chen2023Perspectives}.
 This has motivated growing interest in lower-threshold channels for pair creation in laser-driven plasmas.
-In particular, recent studies indicate that, under accessible 10-petawatt conditions, the linear Breit-Wheeler (LBW) process can dominate pair production in laser-solid interactions, even in the presence of strong-field nonlinear channels \cite{he2021Dominance,sugimoto2023Positron,song2024linear}.
+In particular, recent studies have demonstrated that under accessible 10-PW conditions, the linear Breit--Wheeler (LBW) process can dominate pair production in laser--solid-density interactions \cite{he2021Dominance,song2024linear}.
+Furthermore, in near-critical-density plasma, LBW-dominated pair production was shown to be accompanied by positron acceleration to GeV energies \cite{sugimoto2023Positron}.
 These results point to a distinct route to dense pair generation, driven by photon-photon collisions within the extreme-radiation plasma rather than by a purely nonlinear avalanche.
 Meanwhile, fully polarization-resolved treatments of linear Compton scattering (LCS) and LBW, together with their cascades, have now been established \cite{zhao2022Signatures,zhao2023Angledependent,zhao2023Cascade}.
 This makes it possible to incorporate polarized NL-QED cascade in laser-driven QED plasmas, and more broadly to explore the polarization-sensitive high-energy astrophysics, including polarized GRBs.